waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Active Hypotheses
 - **Hypothesis:** Seafoam Islands contains a legendary Pokémon.
-- **Hypothesis:** The teleporters in Saffron Gym may not be two-way. **Test:** After using a teleporter, I will immediately try to use it again to see if it sends me back.
 - **Visual Bug:** In battle, NEPTUNE (LAPRAS) is sometimes displayed as a GHOST type, though its actual typing is Water/Ice.
 - **Lesson:** Bite (Normal) is NOT super-effective against HAUNTER (Ghost/Poison).
 My previous assumption was wrong.

 ## VI.
 Agent & Tool Failures and Fixes
-- **`battle_strategist_agent` Failure (Turn 49540):** The agent recommended switching to LEGION while it was asleep.
-This is an invalid move.
-The `define_agent` tool is repeatedly failing with a JSON schema error, despite validation.
-Hypothesis: The issue is with the schema complexity or a hidden character. **New Test:** I will attempt to define the agent with a minimal schema focusing only on the status-checking logic to isolate the point of failure.
+- **`battle_strategist_agent` Debugging (Turn 49558):** The agent repeatedly failed to be redefined due to persistent JSON errors. **Hypothesis:** The schema was too complex. **Fix:** Successfully redefined the agent with a minimal schema focused only on status-checking logic. **Next Step:** Incrementally restore the agent's full functionality (type analysis, move selection) while ensuring schema validity at each step.